 Although I’m not mentioned in Hernandez’s article, I stand corrected on his opinion about the date of the Huluga skull sample.
 He is right in stating that the date should be 350 AD, not 377 AD – give or take 15 years.
 The reason for this revision is too technical to explain here, but it is based on the scientific definition of “before present” (BP).
 Whether 350 or 377 AD, however, the time would still be Late Neolithic.

 Also, I thank Hernandez for clarifying that amino acid racemization is "still in its experimental stage".
 Amino acid racemization was the technique used to determine the age of the Huluga skull.
-There is a webpage about the limitation of this process in tinyurl.com/f895e.
-Also a review of new methods in tinyurl.com/awz8o8.
+Wikipedia has an article about the subject.
+There is also a review of new methods by the National Center of Biotechnology Information.

 Does this mean that ASP found new fossils and artifacts and subjected them to laboratory tests but chose to hide the results because they might upset the fund-raiser?
 What happened to the fossil I gave to Neri at the midden, Vit?
 Why was this and other HCA finds not mentioned in the ASP report?
 Why did I see an ancient Spanish coin, a wild boar jaw, a whale harpoon, and a meteorite in Huluga when I’m not an archaeologist?
 And why were nine archaeologists from a super university and a supposed Indiana Jones from the National Museum “unable” to find a midden there?
 What kind of scientists are you and your colleagues, Vit?